ziqiaow/PGS-TRI/README.md

 ## Install R Package
-The pacakge can be easily installed from Github
+The package can be easily installed from Github
 ```
 library(devtools)
 install_github("ziqiaow/PGS.TRI")